yoland68/rfcs/README.md

     - An RFC may be rejected after public discussion has settled and comments have been made summarizing the rationale for rejection.
 A member of the [core team] should then close the RFC's associated pull request.

     - An RFC may be accepted at the close of its final comment period.
 A [core team] member will merge the RFC's associated pull request, at which point the RFC will become 'active'.

-4. If the proposal has been approved for inclusion, you can prepare a Pull Request:

-    - Fork this repo.

-    - Create your proposal as `active-rfcs/0000-my-feature.md` (where "my-feature" is descriptive. don't assign an RFC number yet).

-    - Submit a pull request.
-Make sure to link to the discussion thread.

 ## Details on Active RFCs